 - The nationality of the person is not used to determine the place of residence, where the person, natural or legal, is considered a non-resident in the country if he does not meet the residency conditions specified in the regulations.

-WHAT IS THE CIT RATE IN SAUDI ARABIA?
+WHAT IS THE CORPORATE INCOME TAX RATE IN SAUDI ARABIA?

-The CIT rate is 20% of the net adjusted profits, and the Zakat is charged on Zakat base at 2.5%.
+The Corporate Income Tax rate is 20% of the net adjusted profits, and the Zakat is charged on Zakat base at 2.5%.